colombianguate/kickstarter-anaylsis/README.md

-# kickstarter-anaylsis
-Performing analysis on Kickstarter data to uncover trends
+## Performing analysis on Kickstarter data to uncover trends

+### Purpose
+fjkdsljflkdsjfdsldsa